 “No time for that now.”
 Zero snatched a boar off the ground and ate it with two bites.

 Zero eyes furrowed.
-Explaining in the middle of a fight wasn’t something easy, he had to pay attention to every little thing so Agnis wouldn’t get run over on when she wasn’t paying attention.
-His claws swiped down from the left, behind Agnis just in time before she could be mauled by its tusk.
+Explaining in the middle of a fight was challenging; he had to pay attention to every little thing so Agnis wouldn’t get run over when she wasn’t paying attention.
+His claws swiped down from the left, behind Agnis, just in time before its tusk could maul her.

-“Look, even if I stepped into the enemy’s territory, I had the feeling that the monsters would still have attacked, possibly even drawn out the fight under the cover of the night.
+“Look, even if I stepped into the enemy’s territory, I felt that the monsters would still have attacked, possibly even drawn out the fight under cover of the night.
 For me to be here and challenge the boss gives us a chance to minimize the casualties in a night battle.”
-Zero replied curtly, his tail did a sweeping motion, causing three boars to trip and fall forward with a thud.
-“By the rate that we are going, we’re probably going to meet every single territory boss we come across.
-I don’t know how far this territory boss’ land is, but by killing the boss, it means the monster swarms will lessen as we advance forward.”
+Zero replied curtly; his tail made a sweeping motion, causing three boars to trip and fall forward with a thud.

-Agnis fired an arrow past Zero’s side and into an oncoming boar.
-The arrow cut through the air, and slammed into the rump of its butt.
+Agnis fired an arrow past Zero’s side and into an oncoming boat.
+The hand-cut through the air and slammed into the rump of its butt.
 With a squeal, the boar stumbled but caught itself and charged forward.

-“You serious?”
-She fired another at the boar, this time missing completely, as the boar was able to move out just a hair breath away before the arrow could embed itself into its head.
+“Are you serious?”
+She fired another at the boar, missing entirely, as the boar could move out just a hair’s breadth away before the arrow could embed itself into its head.
 “What?!”

 “Look out!”
-Zero’s claw slammed downwards in between Agnis and the boar.
-With a heavy thud, a sharp pain erupted out on Zero’s arm, his muscles tensed and he angrily snapped downwards, twisting his head towards the boar.
+Zero’s claw slammed downwards in between Agnes and the boar.
+With a heavy thud, a sharp pain erupted on Zero’s arm, his muscles tensed, and he angrily snapped downwards, twisting his head towards the boar.
 His sharp teeth clamped onto its side, and he tore into its flesh.

-Zero didn’t reply and took another hungry bite, eating the rest of the boar, leaving behind a part of its feet.
+Zero didn’t reply and took another hungry bite, eating the rest of the boar and leaving behind a part of its feet.

 Zero was excited at the challenge that was brought before him.
-The monster that was coming towards him were equal in size, heavy tusks that curled upwards, beady multiple red eyes, and even mammoth-like fur.
+The monsters coming towards him were equal in size, heavy, had beady multiple red eyes, and even mammoth-like fur.